tao-org/tao-publisher/docs/src/getting-started/cli_reference.md

 CLI Reference
 =============

-This page provides documentation for our command line tools.
+This page provides documentation for our command line interface.

 ::: mkdocs-click
     :module: tao._cli